-- Throughway zones (i.e. "walkways") must be concreteand a minimum of 5feet in width. - 2.
-Furnishing zones must be concrete with tree pits-grates and a minimum of 4 feet in width. - 3.
-Edge zones must be concrete, brick, and stone materials with a granite curb and a minimum of 2 feet in width. - 4.3.\\Public Frontage zones maybe used for Publicly Oriented Private Spaces and Building Activation Encroach in accordance with the standards in Section 750. - 5.4.
-The pavement design of walkways must be continuous for the full length of each block face. - G. Street Enhancement Zones.
+- 1. Throughway zones (i.e. "walkways") must be concrete. - 2.
+Furnishing zones must be concrete with tree. - 3.
+Public Frontage zones maybe used for Publicly Oriented Private Spaces and Building Activation Encroach in accordance with the standards in Section 750. - 4.
+The pavement design of walkways must be continuous for the full length of each block face. - F. Street Enhancement Zones.
 The street enhancement zone includes on-street parking and potential pedestrian activity areas between the furnishing & utility zone and the edge of street and bicycle travel lanes.
 Components in this area include temporary uses like parklets and food truck, which take over parking spaces, and permanent components like stormwater infiltration areas, bike racks and corrals, curb extensions, and crosswalks.

-H. Curb Extensions (Bulb-Outs).
+G. Curb Extensions (Bulb-Outs).